andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-09-05-coedethics-part-2.md

 **Data Science in Action**: Emma Prest and Clare Kiching talked about [Data Kind UK's](https://gds.blog.gov.uk/2017/11/27/updating-the-data-science-ethical-framework/) work.
 Data Kind is a charity that does pro bono data science work for good.

-What happens when you start off with the best of intentions?
+What can happen when you start off with the best of intentions?

 An app to track potholes can lead to potholes being fixed in richer areas only because residents have smartphones.
 The Samaritans' Radar app was launched with the intention of helping users who were posting tweets that suggested suicidal thoughts; it was [suspended](https://www.theguardian.com/society/2014/nov/07/samaritans-radar-app-suicide-watch-privacy-twitter-users) following privacy concerns.